marcdion/botcode-explorer/README.md

 - In the directories.spec.js file, we test out the creation of the trees from the paths passed to the application.
 To do this, I created some dummy data in the __tests__/data folder.
 This is not robust as someone could change or add to this without knowing and it would break the tests.
 I would have used something like [node-temp](https://github.com/bruce/node-temp) to create temporary data, run the tests and then delete them.
 That way, we do not need to commit some dummy data and the tests are more robusts.

+- I spent around a day working on an algorithm that would remove/update files and folder from the tree object when it was changed on the host.
+I wanted to avoid regenerating the entire tree everytime a change was made.
+It made the code really messy and honestly, it did not work in most cases and I doubt it was any more efficient since we had to do a lot of search throught a lot of nested objects and arrays.
+I am aware that at a very large scale, it may not make sens but considering the time constraint and the complexity, I decided to simply regenerate the tree every time.
+It makes the code a lot more clean and simple and makes sure it is properly updated every time.

 ## Technologies used
 Botcode has been developed with: